Skip to Content

 Beginner Friendly Embroidery Designs

-1. A cheerful bee design using straight stitches
+1. A cheerful bee using satin and stem stitches

-3. A whimsical rainbow perfect for easy stitch practice
+2. A whimsical rainbow for Basic Hand Embroidery Stitches practice

 Free Embroidery Patterns Online